VOCATIONAL EXPERT TESTIMONY MUST BE BASED ON EVIDENCE

 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the process.
 They can also submit medical evidence that may be missing from your case.
 Of course, they can also question the expert witness at your hearing, like the vocational expert.

 There is evidence that hiring an attorney with experience raises your chances of winning your SSDI and SSI benefits by 30%.
 It is also smart to hire an attorney to help you at your hearing.
 After all, you are the star witness at your hearing.
-If you hire an attorney with experience, they can also prepare you to be a good witness at your hearing.
-Learn more about how to prepare for your hearing here.
+If you hire an attorney with experience, they can also prepare you to testify at your hearing.
+Learn about how to prepare for your hearing.

 The truth is you need an attorney to know how to question the VE.
 You may be able to provide testimony on your own to the judge, but when it comes time to ask questions of the VE, you won’t know what to do.
 Vocational expert testimony is hard to understand.
 Likewise, the rules regarding jobs and how physical and mental symptoms prevent you from working are complex.
 If you do not have an attorney, you can lose your hearing due to the VE’s testimony.